 Shopify has 3 pricing tiers, Basic Shopify, Shopify, and Advanced Shopify.
 The monthly fees are $29, $79 and $299 respectively.
-Shopify also offers a 10% discount on annual plans and 20% off biennial plans when paid upfront.
+Shopify also offers a 10% discount on the annual Shopify plan and 20% off biennial Shopify plan when paid upfront.

 Shopify is only missing the advanced report builder and third-party shipping rates.
 You will also be paying lower fees per sale than with Basic Shopify.

 Advanced Shopify includes all features and a generous upgrade to 15 staff accounts (as opposed to 2 for Basic and 5 for Shopify).

 The platform also offers Shopify Lite and Shopify Plus.

 Shopify Lite allows you to sell on Facebook, blog or website for $9 per month.
 Facebook sells through Messenger chat and real-time tracking.
 Use Shopify’s buy button on your blog or eCommerce website to instantly get more sales.